 Below is a list of the required materials that must be submitted as part of the graduate application to the MS or the PhD program.

-CURRENT UCSD STUDENTS who wish to TRANSFER from their current graduate program to a different program (e.g., MS to PhD) should contact their student affairs staff advisor for more information on that process.
+CURRENT OR FORMER UCSD STUDENTS who wish to TRANSFER from their current graduate program to a different program (e.g., MS to PhD), should follow instructions below* or contact their student affairs staff advisor for questions on that process.
 Current UCSD CSE undergraduate majors who wish to pursue a CSE masters should consider the Bachelors/Masters program.

 1. Online Application: UCSD Application for Graduate Admission

 - Applicants should review the Graduate Division's Applying to Graduate Admissions website prior to submitting their application.

 - Application Status Checks: All applicants will receive a final decision via the online application by April.
 Applicants may check their online application for updates.
-Due to the high volume of inquiries, emails requesting application status updates prior to April will not receive responses.
+Due to the high volume of inquiries, emails requesting application status updates will not receive responses.

 - Unofficial transcripts should be uploaded online to the UCSD Application for Graduate Admission.
 This is all that is required for the application process.

 - Review the Graduate Division transcript instructions carefully - Academic Records and Transcripts